-Trump Mich. charity linked to telemarketer state AG scrutinized
+Trump Mich. charity linked to telemarketer AG targeted

 One of 40 veteran’s groups that presumptive Republican presidential nominee Donald Trump announced Tuesday as recipients of $5.6 million raised in January is linked to a telemarketing firm that has come under the scrutiny of the Michigan Attorney General’s Office.